Supreme Court Revisits Abortion With Louisiana Case

 The Supreme Court said in the Texas case that neither was needed to protect women's health and that both requirements imposed "a substantial burden" on a woman's right to abortion.

 Louisiana has conceded that its law is virtually identical to the Texas law.
-The difference between then and now is that Justice Anthony Kennedy, who cast the decisive fifth vote in the 2016 Texas case, has retired and been replaced by Trump appointee Brett Kavanaugh, who has already indicated his willingness to undermine or discard the 2016 decision.
+The difference between then and now is that Justice Anthony Kennedy, who cast the decisive fifth vote in the 2016 Texas case, has retired and been replaced by Trump appointee Brett Kavanaugh, who has indicated his willingness to undermine or discard the 2016 decision.

 The Louisiana case — June Medical Services v.
 Gee — came to the court in an unusual posture last term, after the 5th Circuit Court of Appeals became the first such federal court to uphold provisions like those explicitly struck down by the Supreme Court in the Texas case.

-Following the 5th Circuit decision, abortion clinics in Louisiana appealed to the Supreme Court.
+After the 5th Circuit decision, abortion clinics in Louisiana appealed to the Supreme Court.

 Chief Justice John Roberts, who had dissented in the 2016 Texas case, switched sides to block the lower court ruling from going into effect immediately.
-But the 5-to-4 vote amounted only to a pause to preserve the status quo.
+But the 5-4 vote amounted only to a pause to preserve the status quo.

-Now the court has said it will hear the case later this term and decide whether to stick by its earlier ruling in the Texas case, trim it back, or whether to "begin the assault" on the Supreme Court's prior abortion decisions, in the words of Irv Gornstein, director of The Supreme Court Institute at Georgetown University Law Center.
+Now the court has said it will hear the case later this term and decide whether to stick by its earlier ruling in the Texas case, trim it back or "begin the assault" on the Supreme Court's prior abortion decisions, in the words of Irv Gornstein, director of the Supreme Court Institute at Georgetown University Law Center.

 The Louisiana law was initially blocked by U.S. District Judge John deGravelles, who found that the state law imposed an "undue burden" on the right to an abortion.
 As the Supreme Court did in the Texas case, he found that the state's justification for its law — patient safety — could not be sustained.